What is pharmaceutical quality control?

 Pharmaceutical manufacturers must comply with various regulatory standards and guidelines to ensure the safety and effectiveness of their products.
 Quality control activities ensure that pharmaceutical products meet these regulatory requirements, including those set forth by health authorities such as the Food and Drug Administration (FDA) in the United States or the European Medicines Agency (EMA) in the European Union.

-Pharma Tip: Explain the role of quality control in ensuring drug safety and efficacy.
+Pharma Tip: What are the objectives of quality control in the pharmaceutical industry?

 3. Process Control and Validation